UPPMAX/NAISS_Slurm/docs/concepts.md

     - This is called **backfill**
     - This is not to be confused with priority - this job started because a slot was available to run it now.

-!!!
-Important

-    - Computational work needs to be submitted using the job scheduler.
+## Key points

 - The submitted job joins a waiting queue
 - Jobs start executing once it is their turn
 - The anticipated start time can move forward and backward depending on other users actions
-    - You need to describe the computational work at the time of the job submission, since you might not be there (out of hours) once your job starts executing.
 - The description of the computational work is typically done by a script (this course)

+!!!
+Important

+    - Computational work needs to be submitted using the job scheduler
+    - You need to describe the computational work at the time of the job submission, since you might not be there (out of hours) once your job starts executing

 ## Comment on priorities
 The priority of a jobs is affected by a number of factors.
 These may include: